Recent Paruresis Research

 - 55.6% limit their occupation.

-It should be pointed out though, this study involved only a small number (63) of participants.
+I should point out that this study involved only a small number (63) of participants.

 Then there’s the knock on effect of the condition.
 It’s estimated that over 20% of paruretics experience major depressive episodes and a high percentage also report alcohol abuse or dependence.

-The Prevalence Of Shy Bladder Syndrome – Our Conclusion
+The Prevalence Of Shy Bladder Syndrome – My Conclusion

 Paruresis has now been widely recognised as an official condition and is catered for in many situations.
 Historical studies into the worldwide prevalence of the condition have reported significant differences.
 A global estimate of around 7% is most commonly quoted but appears without true substance.

-We suggest that perhaps there’s room for new studies into the worldwide prevalence, recognition and impact on lives of Paruresis shy bladder syndrome.
+I suggest that there’s room for new studies into the worldwide prevalence, recognition and impact on lives of Paruresis shy bladder syndrome.
+I would therefore urge the powers that be to facilitate this.